bongiozzo/musica_mustdie/output/band_sadism.md

 # Sadism

+chilean death metal band

-Дискография
+## Дискография

-"Tribulated Bells" 1992, Death Metal
+### "Tribulated Bells" 1992, Death Metal

+01. Tribulated bells
+02. Transcanalizated
+03. Days of tribulation
+04. Trascending to the immortal life
+05. Into the covenant
+06. Burning inside
+07. Like a sacrilege
+08. Perdition of souls
+09. From the perpetual dark...

-"Darkside" 1993, Death Metal
+### "Darkside" 1993, Death Metal

+01. When The Evil Dominates our Soul
+02. Inhumation
+03. Darkside

-"Deadline Sequences" 1997, Death Metal
+### "Deadline Sequences" 1997, Death Metal

+01. The collapse
+02. Those human thresholds
+03. Paralized
+04. Sequels
+05. Carring out the secret parts
+06. When the evil dominates our souls
+07. Over sliding-place
+08. Darkest
+09. Like a sacrilege

-"A Dwelling of Gods" 1999, Death Metal
+### "A Dwelling of Gods" 1999, Death Metal

+01. The forgotten one
+02. Cycles
+03. Dungeon's gallery
+04. Beyond the gates
+05. The art of petrification
+06. Northern dark souls
+07. The setting sun
+08. A dwelling of gods

-"Summon" 2002, Death Metal
+### "Summon" 2002, Death Metal

+01. Thy-Composed
+02. Skeptic
+03. Sadism
+04. Latency
+05. Body Execution
+06. Worse Than Suffering
+07. Undying
+08. I'm Slivering
+09. Hominivorax
+10. Necrology

+Vocals: 	Ricardo Roberts
+Guitar: 	Enrique Zъсiga
+Guitar: 	Javier Menares
+Bass: 	Juan Edo.
+Moore
+Drums: 	Juan Pablo Donoso

 ## Отношения с другими группами